-You’re booked, you’re paid up and you’re on the final days of your countdown.
+You’re booked, you’re paid up and you’re on the final days of your breast augmentation countdown.
 The last big step before Surgery Day is the pre-op appointment.

-A couple of weeks (or thereabouts) before your surgery date you can expect to attend a pre-op.
+A couple of weeks (or thereabouts) before your breast augmentation you can expect to attend a pre-op.

-There isn’t really a standard pre-op, but you’ll likely find some of the following are covered:
+There isn't really a standard breast augmentation pre-op, but you'll likely find some of the following are covered:

-- Taking and reviewing photos – it’s essential for your surgeon to ‘benchmark’ your before breasts for comparison after
+Taking and reviewing photos - it's essential for your plastic surgeon to 'benchmark' your before breasts for comparison after breast implants

-- Checking your augmentation goals and the implant options – so you can make a final decision on size/profile etc. Your pre-op appointment may be where you try on sizers and make the choice, or where you double-check your decision if you did this in an earlier consult.
+Checking your breast augmentation goals and the breast implant options - so you can make a final decision on size/profile etc. Your pre-op appointment may be where you try on sizers and make the choice, or where you double-check your decision if you did this in an earlier consult.

-- Review written and verbal pre and post-op instructions – checking you understand the procedure itself (and the risks and benefits), go through the consent forms
+Review written and verbal pre and post-op instructions - checking you understand the breast augmentation procedure itself (and the risks and benefits), go through the consent forms

 Before you skip merrily (and lots of us did!) out of your pre-op and enter the exciting period of counting down the days to your surgery, make sure you use the pre-surgery consultation to ask any final questions.